Back to Book/course

 Nonspecific intraventricular conduction delay

-Nonspecific intraventricular conduction delay exists if the ECG displays a widened QRS appearance that is neither a left bundle branch block (LBBB) nor a right bundle branch block (RBBB).
-Thus, the appearance of nonspecific intraventricular conduction delay may be rather nuanced.
+A nonspecific intraventricular conduction delay exists if the ECG displays a widened QRS appearance that is neither a left bundle branch block (LBBB) nor a right bundle branch block (RBBB).
+The QRS morphology of nonspecific intraventricular conduction delays may vary substantially.

 Definition and causes of nonspecific intraventricular conduction delay

-According to the American Heart Association/American College of Cardiology and the Heart Rhythm Society (AHA/ACCF/HRS) recommendations (2009), nonspecific intraventricular conduction delay is defined by “a QRS duration greater than 110 ms in adults, greater than 90 ms in children 8 to 16 years of age, and greater than 80 ms in children less than 8 years of age without meeting the criteria for RBBB or LBBB."
+According to the American Heart Association/American College of Cardiology and the Heart Rhythm Society (AHA/ACCF/HRS) recommendations, a nonspecific intraventricular conduction delay is defined as “a QRS duration greater than 110 ms in adults, greater than 90 ms in children 8 to 16 years of age, and greater than 80 ms in children less than 8 years of age without meeting the criteria for RBBB or LBBB.”

 Some patients develop nonspecific intraventricular conduction defects without any change in their QRS appearance.
 Such conduction delays may be due to myocardial fibrosis, amyloidosis, cardiomyopathy or hypertrophy.

-Patients with NICD are at almost twice as great a risk of all-cause death and cardiovascular death, as compared with patients without NICD, including those with RBBB and LBBB.
-This was reported in the Coronary Heart Disease Study, [1] which enrolled 10,899 participants with baseline ECG examinations.
-Individuals with NICD were at particularly high risk of arrhythmia associated deaths.
+Patients with nonspecific intraventricular conduction delays are at twice as great a risk of all-cause death and cardiovascular death, compared to patients without such disturbances, including those with RBBB and LBBB.
+This was reported in the Coronary Heart Disease Study,1 which enrolled 10,899 participants with baseline ECG examinations.
+Individuals with nonspecific intraventricular conduction delays were at particularly high risk of death due to arrhythmias.

 References